uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 // More overloads and implementation here
 ```

+> We will not discuss function overloads in more detail as it's out of scope for this book.

 But this obviously gets very tedious and error-prone for most cases.
 Instead TypeScript allows us to use **generics** to specify that some code does not depend on the concrete types and only cares about the relation between certain types.

 ### Generic Functions

 Consider the identity function that simply takes an argument `arg` and returns it unchanged.
-We can use a type variable `Type` and type it like this:
+We can use a **type variable** `Type` and type it like this:

 ```ts
 function identity<Type>(arg: Type): Type {